AncientGrief/DaggertalkVoices/README.md

 📝 **Important: Save audio files in `.ogg` Ogg Vorbis format!**

-Take a look at the `VoiceLines.xlsx` in this repo.
+Take a look at the [VoiceLines.md](https://github.com/AncientGrief/DaggertalkVoices/blob/main/Voicelines.md) in this repo.
 These are all the recorded voice lines for the default voice packs from Daggertalk.
 You can choose to strictly record the vanilla Daggertalk lines in your voice, add more lines for each action type or completley record new lines.
 You don't have to follow the vanilla scripts, except for the 10 dialogs.